darwinrecreant/sansar-scripting-guide/docs/quaternions.md

 }
 ```

-Creating a quaternion from a radian euler vector can be done like so:
+Creating a quaternion from a radian Euler vector can be done like so:

 ```csharp
 Quaternion ConvertoToQuaternion(Vector radianBasedAngles) {